Update cookies preferences

 Date creating from value of the String type:

 The required date (time, date and time) must be written into quotation marks in the format specified in Windows OS settings "Control Panel / Date/Time / Date and time tab".
-For example, if the date is set to the format d.M.yyyy in the local setting, then the time can be entered as String in the following way:
+For example, if the date is set to the format d.M.yyyy in the local setting, then the time can be entered as String as follows:

 Dim MyTime, MyDate, MyDateTime